 - Only require people who are speaking in the meeting to attend.
 If anyone else needs to know the information discussed, send them meeting notes afterward.
 Their time is much better spent working on projects that drive your companies success.

 - Reserve meetings for brainstorming and problem-solving.
 Those topics need meetings because they require people to bounce ideas and debate decisions - both of which work best in real-time.
 Most others can be discussed via email or another asynchronous form of communication that doesn’t pull people from their work.

 - Follow-up emails with an email about the next steps.
 One of the reasons why most meetings are a waste of time is that very few actions are taken based on the topics discussed.
 Sending a follow-up email with all of the agreed-upon actions and who is responsible for them ensures that meetings drive results.

 Limit Distractions From Chats

-Though chat tools are seen as the solution to wasting time on email, TechCrunch reports that the average Slack user spends nearly two and a half hours in the tool every week.
+Though chat tools are seen as the solution to wasting time on email, TechCrunch reports that the average Slack user spends nearly two and a half hours every day.
 The speed and ease of chatting can make it a time-consuming distraction if left unchecked.

 Here are some communication strategies that limit distractions caused by chat: